Jhgomez/StudyNotes/Android/compose.md

 is that the former draws a scrim over the screen content and blocks any interaction with it while the latter doesn't do that so you can clearly see the content below it and interact with it.
 The way they're implemented is using two components, a wrapper and the drawer content wrappers, the wrappers are these three: `ModalNavigationDrawer`, `DismissibleNavigationDrawer`, `PermanentNavigationDrawer`.
-The content shouldn't be a column, row, or similar, they should be the corresponding content wrapper (AKA drawer sheet) `ModalDrawerSheet`, `DismissibleDrawerSheet`, `PermanentDrawerSheet` this is because these content wrappers apply the material3 theme correctly, regularly you will fill these content wrappers with sections, each section consists of a title, a divider and N number of `NavigationDrawerItem`.
+The content shouldn't be a column, row, or similar, they should be the corresponding content wrapper (AKA drawer sheet) `ModalDrawerSheet`, `DismissibleDrawerSheet`, `PermanentDrawerSheet` this is because these content wrappers apply the material3 theme correctly, regularly you will fill these content wrappers with sections made of columns or whatever container you need but each section consists of a title, a divider and N number of `NavigationDrawerItem`.
+However, material 3 actually advices us to replace modal and dismissible navigation drawers with a baseline `NavigationRail` composable, this navigation drawer only has a collapsed state and is persistent, so compared to the modal and dismissible nav drawers it is permanent while these drawers are only drawn on screen on demand, its size is smaller, even though it didn't have a notion of a collapsed or expanded state the rail is collapsed and the drawers are expanded.
+Compared to the permanent nav drawer it is similar in the sense that the base line rail is also permanent but is different in the sense that it size is smaller, again, the drawer is expanded and the rail is collapsed, that is why in previous versions of material 3 android guide we were advised to combine rails and drawers as explained [here](https://developer.android.com/develop/ui/compose/designsystems/material3#navigation-components), we could still do that if we can come up with a creative design, but again it may not be what material 3 recommends but our creativity is the limit.
+But Material 3 has been updated and now we they advise us to use navigation rail that have expaned and collapsed states, and they also no tells us that the rail can have a modal and non-modal configurations and with these changes we most likely won't need to use nav drawers any more.